openhab/openhab-addons/bundles/org.openhab.binding.lghombot/README.md

 Details on how to modify your HomBot can be [found here](https://www.roboter-forum.com/index.php?thread/10009-lg-hombot-3-0-wlan-kamera-steuerung-per-weboberfläche/).
 The binding uses the HTTP service on port 6260 right now.

+Please take care when modding your HomBot!
+This binding is a complement to a modded HomBot not an excuse to do the modding.
+Remember, You are responsible if You brick Your HomBot.

 ## Supported Things

 Hacked LG HomBot series 62XX are supported.